Get our answers to all your doubts and curiosity.

 How does introducing a high sugar drink fit in with your Health and Wellness strategy and your commitments to reduce sugar in across your products?

-The Sanpellegrino Classic Italian Taste is available in small individual servings for a limited time.
+The Sanpellegrino Classic Italian Taste is available in small individual servings.
 The Classic Italian taste recipe targets adult consumers as premium indulgent beverages for occasional consumption.
 This new addition to the range gives consumers choice in regards to which delicious variant of SFB they wish to enjoy.

 Is the Classic Italian Taste the same recipe as the before you reformulated your products?

 No the Classic Italian taste is not the same recipe, the Classic Taste has less sugar than the recipe that was phased out in 2018.

 The Classic Taste has 10% less sugar than the recipe that was phased out in 2018.

 Maiolica, also called Majolica, is Italian pottery from the Renaissance period.
 It is decorated in colours on a white background, sometimes depicting intricate historical and mythical scenes.

 Pricing is at the discretion of the retailer.

 1. Why has Sanpellegrino changed its formula and replaced sugar with stevia?

 For the past two years, SANPELLEGRINO has been on a mission to further reduce the overall sugar content of the Sanpellegrino Sparkling Fruit Beverages, having removed 10% of the total sugar content in 2015.
 This comes as part of a long-standing commitment by Nestlé towards reducing the level of sugar in all its beverage and food products.
 Part of this reduction is down to replacing sugar with stevia leaf extract (steviol glycosides).
 This stevia leaf extract has a sweet taste which is why it is used as a sugar substitute.